ChicoState/CareerFair/POSTDATABASELIFE.md

 ## For any other information that isnt making clear sense let the group know so we can make additions to this file

+#When wanting to run the app, go to /CareerFair/career-fair-app/ and do npm start. after that, go to /CareerFair/career-fair-app/client/ and do npm start

+#I dont think the order of CTRL C'ing things matters but I CTRL C /CareerFair/career-fair-app/client first, then /CareerFair/career-fair-app